mheese/rust-pkcs11/README.md

 - [ ] Implementing Verifying of signatures and MACs
 - [ ] Implementing Dual-function cryptographic operations
 - [ ] Implementing Legacy PKCS#11 functions
-- [ ] Reorganize code of low-level API (too bloated, which we all know is what PKCS#11 is like)
+- [x] Reorganize code of low-level API (too bloated, which we all know is what PKCS#11 is like)
+- [x] Import the rest of the C header `pkcs11t.h` types into rust
+- [ ] Import the rust of the C header `pkcs11f.h` functions into rust
 - [ ] Design and implement high-level API
 - [x] Publish on crates.io (wow, that was easy)
 - [ ] Write and Generate Documentation for Rust docs